-How to Create a Trademark That's Truly Distinctive
+How to Create a Truly Distinctive Trademark

-Trademark Dos and Don'ts
+Trademark dos and don'ts

 Your trademark is the most important asset your business will ever own, so it's important to learn how to create a trademark that distinguishes you from the competition and helps you stand out in a crowd.
-A poor trademark can entangle you in legal disputes and blunt your marketing efforts.
+A poor trademark can entangle you in legal disputes and stunt your marketing efforts.

 Words that describe the nature or quality of the goods or services sold with the mark are not permitted to be registered.
 Hence, the mark “Cold Beer” for use with malt beverages cannot be registered because it describes the actual product being sold.
 If registered, it would prevent anyone from using the words "cold" and "beer" to describe their malt beverage.